Digital-Democracies-Institute/ImageFlow/README.md

         if macOS:
             celery -A Website_Settings worker -l info

+8) Finally, start the File Server to help deliver the files to the webserver by going to the File_Server folder and running: python server.py

 This will let you run your tasks in the background using Celery

 Now the website is fully functional!